-Body language is a type of non-verbal communications which has a dramatic impact on how you communicate, how the other party listens, and whether the outcome of the conversation meets a mutually beneficial objective.
+Body language is one type of non-verbal communications having a dramatic impact on how you communicate, how the other party listens, and whether the outcome of the conversation meets a mutually beneficial objective.

-While this article is a good overview, it’s also generally reflective of the West, and is not relevant when communicating with someone from a non-Western culture.
-For example, direct eye contact is considered rude or aggressive, or a constant, unyielding smile is a sign of politeness and respect.
+That said, my suggestions below are generally reflective of “the West” and not wholly relevant when communicating with someone from non-Western cultures.
+For example, in some cultures direct eye contact is considered rude or aggressive, or a constant unyielding smile is a sign of politeness and respect.
 The nuances in culture differences could fill a book – and indeed, the definitive guide on understanding how to do business in other cultures is Kiss, Bow, or Shake Hands.
-I also suggest a specific article on eye contact, entitled The Role of Eye Contact in Different Cultures.
 There’s also a former post I wrote in 2010, entitled Verbal vs. Non-Verbal Communications which summarises Albert Mehrabian’s well-known research.

 1. Poor posture.

 How we feel affects how we stand.
 In order to be perceived as confident, you must stand tall, with your neck elongated, ears and shoulders aligned, chest slightly protruding, and legs slightly apart, distributing weight evenly, Reiman says.
 “This does several things.
 It changes the chemicals in our brain to make us feel stronger and more confident, and it gives the outward appearance of credibility, strength, and vitality.”
 People often slump their shoulders either due to bad backs, fatigue, lack of confidence, or general disregard.
 “This will give others the impression of insecurity, laziness, and a general sense of unhappiness.”